collinaryart/CommBank_Chatbot/README.md

 # Multilingual Chatbot for Commonwealth Bank

-## Project Overview

-This project aims to revolutionize chatbot accessibility for non-English speaking customers of Commonwealth Bank by leveraging serverless computing and advanced AI language processing technologies.
-Our solution enables multilingual capabilities within chatbot interfaces, facilitating banking inquiries in the customer's native language to foster inclusivity and ease-of-use.
 Developed with Tony Hsieh, Akshita Mediratta and Kimme Tan.

 ### Challenge